 - Explain the examination in your child’s terms, comparing the E chart to a puzzle and the instruments to tiny flashlights and a kaleidoscope.

-Unless your doctor of optometry advises otherwise, your child’s next eye examination should be at age 5.
-By comparing test results of the two examinations, your optometrist can tell how well your child’s vision is developing for the next major step…into the school years.
+Unless your pediatric eye doctor advises otherwise, your child’s next eye examination should be at age 5.
+By comparing test results of the two examinations, your pediatric optometrist can tell how well your child’s vision is developing for the next major step…into the school years.

 A good education for your child means good schools, good teachers and good vision.
 Your child’s eyes are constantly in use in the classroom and at play.
 So when his or her vision is not functioning properly, learning and participation in recreational activities will suffer.